Long Island's Best Allergist

 Allergy Shots

-Allergen immunotherapy, also known as allergy shots, is a form of long-term treatment that decreases symptoms for many people with allergic rhinitis, allergic asthma, conjunctivitis (eye allergy), or stinging insect allergy.
+Allergen immunotherapy, commonly known as allergy shots, is an effective long-term treatment option for individuals suffering from allergic rhinitis, allergic asthma, conjunctivitis (eye allergy), or stinging insect allergies.
+This therapy is designed to decrease sensitivity to specific allergens, offering a path to significant and lasting relief from allergy symptoms.